THINGS TO SEE AND DO

 This part of Yorkshire hosts major competitive races, including the Tour de France in 2014 (shown passing through nearby Low Row in the photo above) & there are regular mountain bike events.
 The family friendly Swale Trail follows bridleways & paths at low level between Reeth and Keld.
 The Dales Bike Centre hires out & sells bikes.
 More information at www.dalesbikecentre.co.uk

-At the end of May and early June the Swaledale Festival brings musicians, speakers and performers of the highest calibre to the dale.
+The Swaledale Festival will be different ibrings musicians, speakers and performers of the highest calibre to the dale.
 If you would like to be alerted to ticket sale for future festival events you can sign up to the mailing list at www.swalefest.org/Whats-On/Programme

 The National Park Centre and Community Information Office in Hudson House in Reeth is a good starting point for information, maps and guides and local advice.